Why We Love Figs for Enduro Bites

 One of the main reasons we love Enduro Bites is that they’re easily digestible, no matter your dietary needs.
 As the base of every bar, figs have just the right taste and texture to keep Enduro Bites moist and chewy; and they let us avoid gluten, nuts, soy and other potentially inflammatory ingredients.

 More athletes performed better (and had happier bellies) with figs than with any other ingredient we tested.
-Maybe it’s because they’ve been part of the human diet for long— or maybe it’s because of their incredible healthy properties— but we’ve found the figs in Enduro Bites to be an ideal fuel for long, challenging events.
+Probably because they’ve been part of the human diet for long and possess incredible healthy properties.
+We’ve found the figs in Enduro Bites to be an ideal fuel for long, strenuous activities.
 Have you given them a try?